Hunting Down MS Exchange Attacks. Part 1. ProxyLogon (CVE-2021-26855, 26858, 27065, 26857)

 In the first publication from the series of articles, we have explored the Threat Hunting approach, its difference from the classical approach to cybersecurity incident monitoring and the essential components for integrating this method.
 In the second publication, we delved deeper and demonstrated Threat Hunting in action with an example of a potential incident and tested several hypotheses to detect various techniques used by attacker in this incident.

-Apply for participation as a team in the Cyber Polygon technical training
+Apply to participate in the Cyber Polygon technical training as a team